adrifok/microServices-helm-K8-Azure-pipeline-deploy/README.md

 It also contains 2 databases (mySQL,MongoDB) and Redis involved as in memory data store.
 I create the complete pipeline to deploy:

-Creation of Azure virtual machine
+-Creation of Azure virtual machine
-Docker images of every microservices with Docker Compose Helm yaml file as package manager for Kubernetes Deployment into AKS Kubernetes containers Ingress controller Exposure of the project to end users.
+-Docker images of every microservices with Docker Compose -Helm yaml file as package manager for Kubernetes -Deployment into AKS Kubernetes containers Ingress controller -Exposure of the project to end users.